jifuwater/linxjourney/README.md

 The only folder that remains move it to \~/.themes

 Now open the folder, you can see that gtk-2.0 folder is missing.
-Copy this folder from the Ant folder downloaded with git.
+Take it from the Ant folder downloaded with git.

 ---